 You can buy a student commuter pass issued by JR, private railway companies, Tokyo Metro, Toden, and Toei Bus by presenting your Student ID.
-But to buy a commuter pass from private bus companies, you will also need to have a Certificate of Commute besides your Student ID.
-A "Certificate of Commute" is available from the Administrative Office, Faculty of Letters, Arts and Sciences.
+On the other hand, to buy a commuter pass from private bus companies, you will also need to have a Certificate of Commute besides your Student ID.
+A "Certificate of Commute" can be issued via the Certificate Issuance Service (Online Application).